TABLE OF CONTENTS

 Your archive package will download as a .zip file, which can be imported into a future myLesley course or safely saved in your OneDrive on Office 365.
 Please note that you cannot interact with the content of the .zip file directly but must import the entire package into a myLesley/Blackboard course in order to view its contents.

-See Archive Your myLesley Course for detailed instructions.
+Refer to the Archive Your myLesley Course support article for detailed instructions.

 Archive Student Work